Insurance Coverage: Many major insurance plans no longer cover Amitiza starting in 2016. Learn More

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position suddenly.
+Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 These symptoms are more likely to occur when you begin taking this medicine or if you become dehydrated.
-Getting up slowly may help lessen this problem.
+Getting up slowly may help.
 Also, lying down for a while may relieve dizziness or lightheadedness.